 Croatia has it all—from the ancient ruins of Diocletian’s Palace to the breathtaking natural beauty of the Plitvice Lakes, this country is a hidden treasure just waiting to be uncovered!
-With history that dates back nearly 15 centuries, there is something new waiting to be discovered around every bend of this fairy-tale country’s narrow, cobblestone streets.
-Nature abounds all around you—whether you are taking in rays at a quiet, pristine beach, or climbing cliffs along the water of the Istrian Peninsula.
+With a history that dates back nearly 15 centuries, there is something new waiting to be discovered around every bend of this fairy-tale country’s narrow, cobblestone streets.
+Nature abounds all around you—whether you are taking in rays at a quiet, pristine beach or climbing cliffs along the water of the Istrian Peninsula.
 Marvel at the grandeur of a beautifully-restored castle.
 Wander through the wild hinterlands of Dalmatia, or experience the bustling city life of Zagreb.
-No matter how you “Split” your time in this majestic country, you will surely have impeccable pictures and stories to share when you return!
+No matter how you “Split” your time in this majestic country, you will indeed have impeccable pictures and stories to share when you return!

 - Plitvice Lakes

 Explore the breathtaking natural wonder, the Plitvice Lakes, and be mesmerized by the lakes, waterfalls, and wildlife around you!
-Both the upper and lower sections of the park contain gorgeous waterfalls that cascade into 1 of 16 lakes that are enveloped in lush greenery.
+The upper and lower sections of the park contain gorgeous waterfalls that cascade into 1 of 16 lakes enveloped in lush greenery.
 Walk across the stunning green-blue water via aerial wooden bridges.
 The park made history in 1949 when it was named Croatia’s first National Park.
 Experiencing the incredible sights and sounds of this UNESCO World Heritage Site and National Park of Croatia can’t be missed!

 - Diocletian's Palace